RileyRobinson4/CS690_RPC/README.md

 ##For some headers
 sudo apt-get install build-essential

-##This enables the server to bind to the port.
+##This enables the server to register.
 sudo apt install rpcbind